CodyChuGit/OT2-Camera-Classifier/README.md

 # OT2-Camera-Classifier

-Most of human errors occur while setting up the machine.
+Most of human errors occur dring the setup process.
 Vision is a direct source of truth that can confirm setup conditions and increase reliability by reducing setup errors.
 This is an exploration of how to potentially use the OT-2 onboard camera unit to confirm setup conditions.
 This project was created in Juypter Notebook while employed at Opentrons.

 **Follow this install tutorial to setup tensor flow on your machine.
 Pip install is risky and is not recommended if you want to enable GPU:**